How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 • Multiply the area by the lower number (heating factor) recommended for your location.

-You can check with an furnace expert to estimate the furnace size suitable for your home.
+Obviously, you can also check with a furnace expert to estimate the best size for your home.

 • Detect any cracks.